 Prepare a realistic budget that is consistent with the proposed activities not to exceed \$175,000 for a period of 24 months.
-The budget must include a total of at least 1.0 month of salary for the PI plus 24 months of full-time graduate student support over the entire 24 months of the award (except for PUI institutions, where at least 24 months of support for part-time undergraduate students must be included, and faculty with 12 month appointments who need not include salary support in the budget).
-The total number of months of budgeted full-time graduate student support available to the PI from all other sources must not exceed 48 months.
-In calculating support available from other sources, all resources available to the PI since time of appointment should be counted, including those that we already spent or expired.
+The budget must include a total of at least 1.0 month of salary for the PI plus 24 months of full-time graduate student support over the entire 24 months of the award (except for PUI institutions, where at least 1.0 month of salary for the PI is required, but there is no minimum level of student support).
+Faculty with 12 month appointments (regardless of the institution type) need not include salary support in the budget, but such support is permitted.
+The total number of months of budgeted full-time graduate student support available to the PI form all other sources (not including non-university resources such as students receiving NSF GRFP awards) must not exceed 48 months.
+In calculating support available from other sources, all resources available to the PI since time of appointment should be counted, including those that were already spent or expired, with the only exception being non-university resources such as students receiving NSF GRFP awards or industry fellowships paid directly to the student.